-If you are interested in true Singapore ghost stories, there are many sources to read tall tales and amazing, true ghost stories.
+If you are interested in true ghost stories from Singapore, there are many sources to read tall tales and amazing, true ghost stories.
 Singapore seems to be a hotbed of paranormal activity, and there are many books and online reports that provide fascinating ghostly accounts of those events.

 Famous True Singapore Ghost Stories